juliaconts/cmsc124_progamminglanguage/README.md

 Comments
 Single-line Comments
-Single-line comments will begin with # and continue until the end of the line.
+	- Single-line comments will begin with # and continue until the end of the line.
 Example:
 # This is a single-line comment

 Group (Block) Comments
-Group comments begin with ## and end at the next occurrence of ##.
+	- Group comments begin with ## and end at the next occurrence of ##.
 They can span multiple lines but cannot be nested.
 Example:
 ## This is a group comment
      This is a group comment ##

 Syntax Style
-[Describe whether whitespace is significant, how statements are terminated, and what delimiters are used for blocks and grouping]

 Storyboard uses a syntax style that behaves like a wrapper function while also resembling a lightweight, struct-like block.
 A storyboard encloses its own variables (Actors), actions, and logic, creating a self-contained unit of gameplay behavior.